A family member may not know what is medically wrong. But they may know that the person in front of them is not the person they know.

 “I am concerned because this is different from their usual baseline.
 Normally they ___.
 Today they ___.
 Can this change be reviewed and documented?”

-“The discharge plan sounds clear, but I am worried it does not match what they can actually manage at home.
+“The plan sounds clear, but I am worried it does not match what they can actually manage at home.
 Can we go through mobility, medicines, follow-up and who to contact if things worsen?”

 If you feel dismissed: